pik-piam/mrdrivers/README.md

     #> [1] "calcGDP"          "calcGDPpc"        "calcPopulation"   "calcLabour"
     #> [5] "calcUrban"        "calcRatioPPP2MER"

+Then there are number of important and/or useful tool functions:

+- The function `tooGetUnitDollar()` is where the default unit for all monetary units in REMIND and MAgPIE is defined.
+- The function `tooGetScenarioDefinition()` is where the scenarios are defined and can be helpful when searching for scenario information.
+- The functions `toolGeneralConvert()`, `toolHarmonizePast()` and `toolHarmonizeFuture()` handle common tasks and are potentially useful outside of mrdrivers.

 ## Scenarios

 The current default scenarios returned for all drivers (i.e. GDP, GDP